 The esters used may even have a negative impact, depending on the ingredient itself.

 Ascorbyl oleate is very similar to the former compound, binding oleate to ascorbic acid.
 Very little is known about cetyl ascorbate other than that it is esterified vitamin C.

-The bottom line is this: These “lipid-soluble” forms of vitamin C will not offer the benefits of absorption in the same way as true liposomal delivery.
+The bottom line is this: These “lipid-soluble” forms are not exactly "liposomal" vitamin C and may not offer the benefits of absorption in the same way as true liposomal delivery.
 Unfortunately, this results in unassuming customers paying top dollar for a product that is no different than a standard vitamin C capsule or powder.

 So, to answer the question: Liposomal vitamin C is not a “hoax”, but not all products labeled liposomal vitamin C truly offer the same benefits.

 How to Choose the Best Liposomal Vitamin C Supplement

 Several brands offer liposomal vitamin C supplements.
 Which vitamin liposomal vitamin C supplement is the best?

 There are two basic types of liposomal supplements.
 The first is a formed liposome, while the other is a pro-liposome.

 The simplest way to tell if a product is a formed liposome is if the ingredients include water.
 If water is in the ingredients, you are likely dealing with formed liposomes.